maheshs007/eventbasedmonitoring/README.md

 # eventbasedmonitoring
-using riemann for event based monitoring and notification
+Using [riemann](https://riemann.io) for event based monitoring and notifications.